← Back to all work

 The problem space

-Of professionals report burnout at their current job, with emotional exhaustion as the #1 symptom
+Of workers are at risk of professional burnout, with emotional exhaustion as the leading symptom

 81%